TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 ## Drawbacks

 - some of the mods are operating on regexes, which makes them dangerous to use
-- might take some time for library maintainers to adjust them to new approach
+- might take some time for maintainers to adjust libraries to new approach

 ## Alternatives